nelcea/EmbeddedSwift-nRF52-Examples/Button-and-LED/README.md

 And update that strategy to use generics and be usable in many situations.

 Check out the [Creating a Swift type for button input on nRF52 - Part 2](https://www.ericbariaux.com/posts/button_embedded_swift_nrf52_part2/) blog post to follow along as we build this sample code.

+Update Feb-2025: Also check out [Addressing Previous Oversights](https://www.ericbariaux.com/posts/previous_oversights_nrf52/) as it explains some issues with the initial sample code.